-NPR's business news starts with a new owner for Modelo.
+NPR's business news starts with a big patent ruling.

 (SOUNDBITE OF MUSIC)